 I'm no historian but from all I have read about Harry, several things come across consistently.
 He was bright, curious, meticulous and deeply compassionate.
 In his youth he spent hours combing the Fife beaches for marine creatures which he studied and drew.
 Friend and naturalist, Professor Edward Forbes, wrote of him that he was a most promising doctor and naturalist.
 He had papers published in both with his drawings and descriptions of marine invertebrates later catching the attention of Charles Darwin.

 His passion for the natural world contributed hugely to his volunteering to join the Franklin Expedition where he was assigned the dual duties of Assistant Surgeon and Expedition Naturalist.
 In fact, it was in his last letter home in June 1845 from Disco Island, Baffins Bay that he included his paper, ‘On The Anatomy of Forbesia’.
-He became the librarian on Erebus, started to compile a dictionary of Inuit words and was ship's photographer too.
+He became the librarian on Erebus, started to compile a dictionary of Inuit words and was purportedly ship's photographer too.
 So much promise, so much fulfilled and so much lost.

 I felt myself sink little roots into the floor of the Chapel to connect with my distant cousin whose interests and curiosity I relate to.
 There is strength to be had in roots, a continuum to be anchored in.
-Despite all the uncertainties, there’s one thing we can be sure of; Harry was in love with the natural world and it is there that I draw my inspiration.
+Despite all the uncertainties, there’s one thing we can be sure of; Harry was in love with the natural world and it is from there that I draw my inspiration.